laurentknauss/laurentknauss/README.md

-👨 👩 **My peers say that I have  currently a confirmed Golang level & currently honing my skills as a Prometheus Certified Associate**
+👨 👩 **My peers say that I have  currently a confirmed Golang level & currently honing my skills to soon take an
+exam to become a  'Prometheus Certified Associate'** .
 <br>
 &nbsp;